Ematerasu/game-reviews/games/Dragon Age - Origins.md

 - Dark fantasy tone maintained consistently.
 - Worldbuilding is rich and believable.
 - Companion writing is uneven but occasionally excellent.
+- The fact that game is divided into "sections" with completely different and separate locations makes the playthrough easier and lighter
+- Pacing is well kept

 Notes:
 - Narrative is the strongest aspect of the game.